2018 Community Grant Cycle – Funding Where It’s Needed Most

-This year, the Bozeman Area Community Foundation (BACF) will be awarding twelve grants of $2,000 to projects and organizations that exemplify community leadership.
-Grant applications will be reviewed and chosen by members of the Grants Committee, comprised of BACF board members and community members, with final approval by the Board of Directors.
-All requests must be submitted using the online BACF grant application by October 23rd.
+Grant applications will be reviewed and chosen by members of the Grants Committee which is comprised of BACF board members and community members, with final approval by the Board of Directors.
+All requests must be submitted using the online BACF grant application by October 26th, 2018.
 Projects or programs are expected to implement BACF grant funding within one year from receipt of the grant and a follow-up grant report is required.

 IS THIS GRANT A GOOD FIT FOR YOUR IDEA?